How to Grow Hollyhock Flowers

 About Growing Hollyhocks in Your Home Flower Garden

 Here is one of your Grandma’s favorite flowers!
 Grandma just loved growing Hollyhock plants.
 And, so will you.
-The plants lar a common sight in cottage gardens.
+The plants are a common sight in cottage gardens.
+Plant perennial hollyhock seeds and watch them grow quickly.
 The plants are easy to grow and will flower the first year if started early indoors.
 However, more often they bloom the second year.
 You will love the profusion of stately Hollyhock flowers growing on tall plants as they display their showy double blooms.
-Additionally, Hollyhocks have medicinal uses.
+Additionally, Hollyhocks are both edible and have medicinal uses.

 Hollyhocks are natives of Asia.
 They have heart-shaped leaves and bloom from July to September in most areas.
 Tall Hollyhock flowers make great backgrounds, borders, or even fences.